Attempts to overturn the 2020 United States presidential election: After results declared

+After leaving office

-Since leaving office, Trump has continued to insist that he really won the 2020 election.
-He reportedly dislikes the term "former president," and his official statements refer to him as "the 45th President" or simply as "45," as in his new website, www.45office.com.
-During his public speeches he reiterates his claims that he lost only because of massive election fraud, saying "This was the scam of the century and this was the crime of the century" and "We won the election twice [2016 and 2020] and it's possible we'll have to win it a third time [2024].
-It's possible."
+Since leaving office, Trump has continued to insist that he won the 2020 election.
+He reportedly dislikes the term "former president", and his official statements refer to him as "the 45th President" or simply as "45", as on his new website, www.45office.com.
+During his public speeches, he insists that massive election fraud caused his loss, saying, "This was the scam of the century and this was the crime of the century" and "We won the election twice [2016 and 2020] and it's possible we'll have to win it a third time [2024]."